 Child links are registered via the initializer method.
 They also can be registered by the add_link() method.
 The forward propagation is often implemented as The call operator as the above example, though it is not mandatory.

 Parameters links - Child links.
 The keywords are used as their names.
 The names are also set to the links.

 '''

 getitem(name)

+Equivalent to getattr.

 '''